Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Experimental Results

-To verify this, we investigate whether the multi-frame spatial understanding ability of Multi-SpatialMLLM is scalable.
-We select the challenging camera movement vector prediction task as a case study and gradually increase the training data from 0.5M to 2.5M QA samples, fine-tuning different sizes of the InternVL model. (\Cref{fig:scalability}).
+\textbf{Scalability of Multi-SpatialMLLM.} Certain tasks, like estimating the camera's displacement vector, are more difficult to learn, so using the same amount of training data brings less improvement.
+However, the multi-frame spatial understanding ability of Multi-SpatialMLLM is still scalable even for these challenging tasks.
+To verify this, we select the camera movement vector prediction task as a case study and gradually increase the training data and trainable parameters as shown in \cref{fig:scalability}.
 We observe consistent improvements by adding more data and increasing model capacity.
-With 2.5M samples, the 26B variant achieves around 44\% accuracy, compared with the base model's 0.67\%.
+With 2.5M samples, the 26B variant achieves around 72\% accuracy.
 These findings encouragingly suggest that further scaling up training data and model capacity holds promise for even more powerful spatial understanding.

+\textbf{Comparisons with expert models.} It's worth noting that Multi-SpatialMLLM is a general VLM, but its 3D perception capabilities can match those of SOTA specialized models.
+For example, our best-performing 26B model achieves 72\% accuracy on camera vector prediction, on par with VGGT~\cite{VGGT}.
+Additional comparisons with expert models are provided in the supplementary material.